psrc/2015-12-scripting-workshop/index.md

 ## Setup

-To participate in a Software Carpentry workshop, you will need access to the software described below.
-In addition, you will need an up-to-date web browser.
+You MUST set up the following software before the class begins.

 **Be sure to set up all five software items below on your primary desktop computer ahead of time -- before the day of the course.**

-At the workshop, you may be using a borrowed laptop to remote control your primary work computer: that way, all the software setup can happen ahead of time.
-Added bonus: all the software will be at your fingertips when you return to your desk afterwards, too.
+At the workshop, you will be using a borrowed laptop to remote control your primary work computer: that way, all the software setup can happen ahead of time.
+Added bonus: all the software will be right at your fingertips when you get back to your desk, ready for you to dive in.

-We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).
+A list of common issues that occur during installation as a reference: [Configuration Problems and Solutions wiki page](https://github.com/swcarpentry/workshop-template/wiki/Configuration-Problems-and-Solutions).

 ---